alinalihassan/Lesma/README.md

 ## Build

-In order to build Lesma, you need Clang installed and LLVM 13.x.x.
-It's currently tested only on Linux/Mac.
+In order to build Lesma, you need Clang installed and LLVM 13.
+It's currently tested only on Linux and macOS.

 Clone the repo:
 ```shell